darthwalsh/bin/apps/browser.plugins.md

 	- uninstalled
 - [ ] [RescueTime for Chrome and Chrome OS](https://chromewebstore.google.com/detail/rescuetime-for-chrome-and/bdakmnplckeopfghnlpocafcepegjeap)
 	- [x] pinged https://www.rescuetime.com/users/help
-	- [x] heard back ⏳ 2025-02-03
-	- "you do not need the Chrome extension"
+	- [x] heard back "You do not need the Chrome extension.
+Desktop app will sync websites from Chrome browser."
 	- [x] Validated chrome for windows
 	- [x] Validated chrome for macOS
 	- [ ] Post on forum?